-- Health and welfare benefits, such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive staff are enrolled in either the Teachers Pension Plan or the Municipal Pension Plan. - Paid time off, including an annual vacation entitlement of 40 days.
-Pursuant to the Public Sector Employers Amendment Act 2002, carry forward of unused accumulated vacation in excess of 50 days is not permitted.
-Vacation may be carried forward annually in the amount of 50 days and at the end of that year, the unused accumulated vacation must be used in full or forgone.
+- Health and welfare benefits, such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive staff are enrolled in either the Teachers Pension Plan or the Municipal Pension Plan. - Paid time off, including an annual vacation entitlement of 30 days for all senior management except one who receives an entitlement of 40 days.
+Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
+If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.